 Well, that was Xexyz.
 Time to completion: About three hours.
-I must say, that was just the breezy change of pace I needed after sinking nearly thirty into Battletoads!
+I must say, that was just the breezy change of pace I needed after sinking nearly forty into Battletoads!

-I’d played this one a bit in the early 90s, but I really only remembered two things: Your hero’s snazzy helmet and that the bosses tended to resemble giant robotic sea life, which alway made me wonder if there was any connection to the Darius series of games, which has the same odd enemy theming.
+I’d played this one a bit in the early ’90s, but I really only remembered two things: Your hero’s snazzy helmet and that the bosses tended to resemble giant robotic sea life, which alway made me wonder if there was any connection to the Darius series of games, which has the same odd enemy theme.
 Apparently, there isn’t.
 Thanks, Internet.

 This one is an odd duck for sure.
 It somewhat resembles The Guardian Legend in structure, since gameplay is split between on-foot sections, where your character explores the game world and collects power-ups, and more straightforward spaceship shooting sections.
 The main difference is that Xexyz’s on-foot levels imitate a side-scrolling platform game like Mega Man rather than an overhead view adventure game like The Legend of Zelda and its shooter sections scroll horizontally rather than vertically.